Exxon, Guyana's environmental agency in breach of oil-spill insurance -court

 By Kiana Wilburg

-GEORGETOWN, May 3 (Reuters) - An Exxon Mobil XOM.N unit is in breach of insurance obligations for its first offshore oil project in Guyana in part due to errors by the environmental regulator, a Guyanese court ruling released on Wednesday showed.
+GEORGETOWN, May 3 (Reuters) - An Exxon Mobil XOM.N unit is in breach of insurance obligations for its first offshore oil project in Guyana in part due to errors by the environmental regulator, a Guyanese court ruled on Wednesday, a decision the government rejected.

-Exxon "engaged in a disingenuous attempt" to dilute its obligations under its environmental permit for Liza One, the project that inaugurated the country's oil production in 2019, High Court Justice Sandil Kissoon said in the ruling.
+Exxon "engaged in a disingenuous attempt" to dilute its obligations under its environmental permit for Liza One, the project that inaugurated Guyana's oil production in 2019, High Court Justice Sandil Kissoon said in the ruling.

 According to Kissoon's ruling, Exxon must furnish Guyanese authorities with a liability agreement from an insurance company by June 10, or the Liza One environmental permit will be suspended.
 The agreement would cover potential damages from incidents including spills.